We are committed to science and

 WELLBEING ACROSS 9 DIMENSIONS

-Social wellbeing and Identity are the lowest scores.
-Wisdom and Personal resources are the highest scores.
+Social wellbeing and Purpose are the lowest scores.
+Wisdom and Integration are the highest scores.
 The table below highlights the percentage (%) of the overall data thus far.

 DEMOGRAPHIC DIFFERENCES